Haruto Shirai

-Haruto Shirai (白井 陽斗, Shirai Haruto) is a Japanese football player.
-He plays for Fagiano Okayama.
+Haruto Shirai (白井 陽斗, Shirai Haruto) is a Japanese football player who currently plays for Hokkaido Consadole Sapporo.
 His regular playing position is as an attacker.

 Career

 Haruto Shirai joined J1 League club Gamba Osaka in 2018 having spent the previous season playing for Gamba U-23 in the J3 League and was handed the number 37 jersey.

 He didn't feature at all for Gamba's senior team in 2018, however he played 21 times, 1 start and 20 substitute appearances, for Gamba U-23.
 He netted 3 goals in those 21 games adding to the 2 times he scored in 18 appearances in 2017.